 If a health plan reports that zero percent (0%) of providers reported an appointment available within the applicable wait time standard for an urgent care appointment or non-urgent standard appointment on the Results Report Form, this calculation shall be consistent with information on the Raw Data Report Form and shall not be entered or reported as “NA.”

+Whether a corrective action plan is required to be submitted to the Department related to any PAAS standards, including the standards for a network’s urgent, non-urgent, and NPMH follow-up appointment rate of compliance, the percentage of ineligible providers, and the sampling error, in accordance with paragraphs 2, 77, 78, and 85(f).

 84. All health plans are required to use an external vendor to review the health plan’s PAAS Report Forms and conduct a quality assurance review of the health plan’s Timely Access Compliance Report, prior to submission of the report to the Department.
 Each health plan is responsible for securing its own agreement with an external vendor and ensuring that the health plan’s Timely Access Compliance Report is submitted no later than May 1st of each year.

 85. The health plan’s Quality Assurance Report shall be prepared by an external vendor and shall summarize the results of the vendor’s quality assurance review, as set forth above.
 The Quality Assurance Report shall include: